JohnAD/RJSON/README.md

 ### `DATA TYPES 1` - Arrays are actually "lists" not "arrays"

 In Computer Science standard terminology, an "array" is a fixed list of items of the same type.
 However, in JSON, an "array" is neither fixed nor is it required to be of the same type.

-Ity is called an "array" for historic reasons: the javascript language also calls them arrays despite not being actual arrays.
+It is called an "array" for historic reasons: the JavaScript language also calls them arrays despite not being actual arrays in JavaScript either.
+The reason for this in JavaScript is not known to us.
+Perhaps the lists are stored using an array-of-pointers in the underlying interpreter; but that would be an hidden implementation detail not a language spec detail.

+Here are examples:

-Here are two valid RJSON documents with differening sizes for the field "aaa":
+Two valid JSON documents with differening sizes for the field "aaa":

 ```json
 {